Registration, Documentation and Identity

 To renew your document, follow these steps:

-ONE: Send an email requesting the online extension of your asylum-seeker or refugee documentation to the Refugee Reception Office (RRO) where your last extension was made, including ONLY your permit number on the subject line.
-(Emails for each RRO are provided below.)
+• request the online extension of your asylum-seeker or refugee documentation to the Refugee Reception Office (RRO)

-Please note the below important information:
+Please note this important information:

 • In the case of families, each member must submit a request for an extension individually.